Learn how to send packages from the U.S. to other countries, whether you:

 - Use the correct package label. 请确定您正在使用的标签与包装相匹配。(For example, you can only use Priority Mail labels on Priority Mail International packages.)

-If you want insurance, proof of delivery, special handling, signature services, or other optional services, you’ll have to pay extra.
+If you want insurance, proof of delivery, signature services, or other optional services, you’ll have to pay extra.

 Our International Insurance & Extra Services page has more details; some of the more common add-on services for international package include: